ronitghai/A.L.T.R.O.N./README.md

 # A.L.T.R.O.N.

 ### Overview
-**ALT.R.O.N.** is a desktop-based AI assistant that manages tasks, reminders, and notes through natural language input, offering a lightweight productivity solution powered by NLP.
+**A.L.T.R.O.N.** is a desktop-based AI assistant that manages tasks, reminders, and notes through natural language input, offering a lightweight productivity solution powered by NLP.

 ### Tech Stack
 - **Language**: Python